-Cancer screening saves thousands of lives each year.
+Regular cancer screening saves lives.
 Screening can detect certain cancers before you have any symptoms.
 Finding cancer early means that treatment has a better chance of success.
 Cervical screening can even prevent cancer from developing.

-In Northern Ireland there are screening programmes for breast, cervical and bowel cancers.
-To receive an invitation you must be registered with a GP.
+The Public Health Agency runs screening programmes for breast, cervical and bowel cancers.
+To receive an invitation you must be registered with a GP in Northern Ireland.
+It is important your GP has your most up-to-date details so you don't miss out on any screening invitations.